Yomano/yomano/README.md

 ### prompt

 An array of objects.
 Used to inquire the user with relevant questions.
-You can use all features of [prompt](https://www.npmjs.com/package/prompt) package, as long you use its *alternate validation api*.
+You can use all features of [inquirer](https://www.npmjs.com/package/inquirer) package.

 The first 3 questions are standard: